FernandoAiresCastello/PTM/README.md

 - FOR - start a loop
 - NEXT - end a loop
 - BRK - break from loop
-- CONT - skip loop iteration
+- SKIP - skip rest of loop iteration

 Conditional Flow